mount abu-achalgarh fort

 4. Dilwara Jain Temples: A Spiritual Journey

-I visited this temple for the first time almost ten years ago, but the memory is still fresh.
+One of the top places to visit in Mount Abu in 2 days, I visited this temple for the first time almost ten years ago, but the memory is still fresh.
 The magnificent Dilwara Temples are architectural marvels.
 The intricate designs on marble that you see here are beyond comparison.
 Jain temples around the world are known as pure spiritual places, and you will experience the same here.
-You are not allowed to carry your phone or any gadget inside.
-Just spend a few minutes here marveling at the beauty and delving deep within.
-However, the security here does not let you sit inside the vicinity for long.

 Enjoy the cool Banta soda and lemonade after your visit.
 We had our best cool drinks here, truly relishing them.
 We visited in the afternoon hours, and the wait time was not much.
 Photography is not allowed, so you have to capture memories in your mind.